-There are fire drill / emergency evacuation procedures in every room.
-Please become familiar with the information on this notice.
-It describes the location of emergency exits, fire-extinguishers and stairways to be used in the event of fire
+There are fire drill/emergency evacuation procedures in every room.
+Please become familiar with the information on the notice.
+It describes the location of emergency exits, fire extinguishers and the stair ways to be used in the event of a fire.